Meet our Leadership Team

 André R Ravenelle is the Executive Director of Teachers21.
 Formerly the Superintendent of the Fitchburg Public Schools, he has been an innovative educator for closer to three decades.
 His eclectic teaching and educational leadership background includes almost a decade of historical interpretation and craftsmanship at Old Sturbridge Village, teaching French, Spanish and art at Roxbury's Mission High School, assistant principal of Chelsea High School, and administration of Barnstable and Lexington Public Schools.
 In the spring of 2006 he was chosen as one of 13 Massachusetts education administrators for a two week educational exchange in China.

 Dr. Reilly supports the Techers21 team in school districts around climate, social emotional learning and system change.
-An adjunct faculty member in the School Psychology Department at William James College, she is Co-Director of the Graduate Certificate in School Climate and Social Emotional Learning program and Associate Director of the Freedman Center for Child and Family Development.
+An adjunct faculty member in the School Psychology Department at William James College, she is Director of the Freedman Center for Child and Family Development.
 Dr. Reilly received her PhD and MA from the University of Miami and her BA from Florida International University.
 She is a Massachusetts licensed Psychologist/Health Service Provider.

 Kris Taylor, EdD, Director of DEI and Program Support